◊ WHO THIS IS FOR ◊

 Read on for the full article of Movement U

 MU is located in Bridgeland, right across the 4th Street bridge from downtown.
-So although tucked away from the immediate core, it’s centrally located and easy to get to whether driving, biking, walking, or using the new YYC scooters (personal verdict’s still out🤠).
-There’s one and two hour street parking west of the studio during business hours, but free before 9am or after 6pm, and there’s also an underground parkade directly below the studio that’s free for the first 45 minutes and $4.00/hour after that.
-The parkade charges a flat rate of $2.00 after 5pm and on weekends though, saving you some pocket change for the post-workout, soft serve ice cream you earned from the infamous Lukes Drug Mart down the street.
+So although tucked away from the immediate core, it’s centrally located and easy to get to whether driving, biking, walking, or scootering (👊🏼).
+There’s 1-2 hour street parking west of the studio during business hours, but free before 9am or after 6pm.
+There’s also an underground parkade directly below the studio that’s free for the first 45 minutes and $4.00/hour after that.
+The parkade charges a flat rate of $2.00 after 5pm and on weekends though, saving you some pocket change for the post-workout, soft serve ice cream you earned from the infamous Lukes Drug Mart.
 You enjoy that.

 MU’s draws the biggest crowds for their HIIT and signature MOVMT classes, but they also offer ROW, SPIN, YOGA, and MOVEMENT RECOVERY.
-The studio offers a ton of variety which is not only great for your wallet since it’s a one-stop sweat shop but it’s balanced with hardcore, high-energy classes and slower paced, beginner and/or low-impact ones.
-The YOGA selection includes classes like Yoga Beats, Yin Yoga, and Hip-Hop Yoga and MOVEMENT RECOVERY gives you the opportunity to dig into some much needed self-care with a dedicated hour educating on anatomy and proper rolling techniques.
-The ROW classes, which are one of the only ones offered in the city, are half on the rower and half on the floor.
+The studio has a ton of variety which is not only great for your wallet since it’s a one-stop sweat shop, but it’s balanced with hardcore, high-energy classes and slower paced, beginner and/or low-impact ones.
+The YOGA selection includes classes like Yoga Beats, Yin Yoga, and Hip-Hop Yoga.
+MOVEMENT RECOVERY provides the opportunity to dig into some self-care with a dedicated hour educating on anatomy and proper rolling techniques.
+The ROW classes, which are one of the only ones offered in the city, are half on the rower/half on the floor.
 Read on for more on SPIN and MOVMT since we sampled those ourselves.

-One of the things that makes this studio incredibly unique is that ALL instructors have (and must have to be hired) a kinesiology or related technical background, so you’re always in good hands in terms of proper form and teaching, watching and being aware of potential injury.
+One of the things that makes this studio incredibly unique is that ALL instructors have (and must have to be hired) a kinesiology or related technical background.
+So you’re always in good hands for proper form and teaching, watching and being aware of potential injury.
 Major points.

-In terms of the schedule, most classes are between 50 and 60 minutes, with MOVMT being a more intense, 45-minute option.
-They’ve definitely catered the schedule to the 9-5 crowd coming from across the bridge, with early bird classes in a variety of 6am and 7am HIIT, ROW and SPIN classes Monday to Friday.
-The daytime schedule is light with mid-morning and noon classes and lots of evening options, with at least 5 or 6 classes each day after 5pm.
-Come the weekend, you can still treat yourself to a little sleep-in and be in for an 8am, high-intensity wake-up call.
-Saturday and Sunday are packed with a mixed bag of classes offered every hour between 8am and 3pm.
+Most classes are between 50-60 minutes, with MOVMT being a more intense, 45-minute option.
+They’ve definitely catered the schedule to the 9-5 crowd coming from across the bridge, with early bird classes in a variety of 6am and 7am HIIT, ROW and SPIN classes Monday-Friday.
+The daytime schedule is light with mid-morning and noon classes and lots of evening options, with at least 5-6 classes each day after 5pm.
+Come the weekend, you can still treat yourself to an 8am, high-intensity wake-up call.
+Saturdays and Sundays are packed with a mixed bag of classes offered every hour between 8am and 3pm.

 Movement U is NOT on ClassPass.

 All class prices include spin shoes, towel service, lockers with locks, access to complimentary products, and shower amenities.
-Overall, their pricing is in line with similar studios around the city, like The Sweat Lab who also charges $23 for a drop-in.
-They have a convenient, no-commitment monthly membership option that makes sense if you plan on going to class more than 4x/week, otherwise the 20 Class Pass is great value at $16/class.
-That said, if you’re willing to commit for a year or 6 months, the 6 Month Unlimited and 12 Month Auto-Renew Memberships are the best deals and still pay off if you’re going 3x/week.
+Overall, pricing is in line with similar studios around the city, like The Sweat Lab who charges $23 for a drop-in.
+They have a convenient, no-commitment monthly membership that makes sense if you’re going to class more than 4x/week, otherwise the 20 Class Pass is the greatest value at $17.50/class.
+That said, if you’re willing to commit, the 12 Month Auto-Renew Membership is the best deal if you’re going 3x/week.
 Discounts are available for students and they have some great introductory offers here.
 See full pricing options below.

-As soon as you walk through the doors at Movement U, you know you’re in an environment that cares about quality but doesn’t mess around with the hard $hit.
+This is an environment that cares about quality but doesn’t mess around with the hard $hit.
 The front lobby is gorgeous but simple, it’s masculine but chic, and they have all the amenities akin to a boutique fitness club.
-They want you to leave shoes at the front door, spin cleats are only to be worn in the spin room, and clean indoor shoes can be worn for ROW and HIIT classes.
+Outdoor shoes are to be left at the front door, spin cleats are only to be worn in the spin room, and clean indoor shoes can be worn for ROW and HIIT classes.
 As you might deduce, they’re big on cleanliness and we ain’t mad.
-Literally one of their mantras is “Start Clean…End Sweaty!”
-And one of the best things we’ve seen is the request on their website to “please wear clean clothes, so your team can embrace your energy rather than your odour.”
+Literally one of their mantras is “Start Clean…End Sweaty!” and one of the best things we’ve seen is their request to “please wear clean clothes, so your team can embrace your energy rather than your odour.”
 The instructors, staff, and regulars contribute to a vibe that feels approachable, focused, and fun but super chill.

-The crowd is truly diverse with an even split of men and women, ages ranging from 20’s to 50’s, and everyone seems very comfortable and confident in the space.
-Not to say that Movement U doesn’t draw in a few beginners, because we chatted with a couple in our classes actually, but the majority are members or consistent fans which only speak to the quality of the studio and classes they provide.
+The crowd is truly diverse with an even split of men and women, ages ranging from 20’s to 50’+++s.
+We chatted with a couple beginners in our classes, but the majority of the class goers are members or consistent fans which only speaks to the quality of the studio and classes.
 Given that they’re appealing to a group that’s often coming before, after, or as a break from work – it’s definitely a crew of professionals that work hard and show up.

 THE CLASS 🍍